Variable Assist Steering Systems

-Variable assist steering systems are designed to provide less assist while traveling at highway speeds, giving the driver a tighter feel of the road, while still providing full assist during parking maneuvers and traveling slowly.
-The system is greatly reliant on vehicle speed.
-It controls flow, reducing pressure at highway speeds and increasing pressure while parking.
+Variable assist steering systems are greatly reliant on vehicle speed.
+They control flow, reducing pressure at highway speeds, and increasing pressure while parking.
+They provide the driver with a tighter feel of the road while still providing full assist during parking maneuvers and traveling slowly.